Kent Recreational Cricket Welfare Trust

 •Does your club have a young player under the age of 18 who wants to play cricket, but are struggling to meet the costs of equipment, clothing, travel costs, etc?

-Kent Sport is not responsible for the accuracy of information provided by third-parties and accepts no liability relating to any information contained on the site.
+Active Kent & Medway is not responsible for the accuracy of information provided by third-parties and accepts no liability relating to any information contained on the site.
 If any contact details have been provided, It is recommended that you contact them directly.